-One of the things I like to do when looking at a patent like this is see if I can learn a little more about the people behind the patent.
+One of the things I like to do when looking at a patent like this is to see if I can learn a little more about the people behind the patent.
 A look at inventor Laurence Wai’s LinkedIn profile shows that he is now the senior manager in charge of analytics at Groupon.
 The LinkedIn profile describes some of the work he did while at Yahoo, and also a little about his involvement in transitioning Bing results to fit into Yahoo pages.
 He is also co-author of a paper titled Web Search Result Summarization: Title Selection Algorithms and User Satisfaction (pdf), which includes as authors a couple of other Yahoo researchers as well as a Microsoft search engineer.
 The paper introduces the topic of “search success,” which is the focus of this patent.

-The patent presents a number of different approaches looking at search engine metrics to measure search success including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”
+The patent presents a number of different approaches looking at search results quality to measure search success including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”

 The patent uses the phrase “search success” to measure the overall ability to measure how effective the search engine might be in displaying useful search results to searchers.
 It also refers to “page success metrics” for different types or families of measurements that might reliably be used to evaluate the success of search results.
 These different classes of “page success metrics” could be ranked based upon how reliable they might be perceived to be, and the patent presents a general rule about them: